mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 The obfuscate rule allows the obfuscation of the value by passing it through an obfuscation algorithm.
-Current solution uses a reversible obfuscation approach.
+Current solution uses a nonreversible obfuscation approach.

 The minimal configuration is: